m90/frederikring.com/content/pages/index.md

 - **Frameworks & Languages**: Node.js, Go standard library, Django, Flask, Express.js, Laravel
 - **Cloud & infrastructure**: AWS, Kubernetes, Terraform, Serverless, Docker Swarm

-If you have no idea what all of this means, I can also consult you on what technologies fit your requirements.
+Not sure what any of this means?
+That’s okay.
+I can also help you figure out which technologies best fit your needs.

+### Why work with me?

+I believe great software is simple and built with care.
+That might mean deploying an off-the-shelf solution, crafting something custom to your needs, or simply being honest about what won’t work.
+My goal is to provide you with software that is just as unique as yourself.

-As part of [offen.software](https://www.offen.software) I build unique software for unique people and organisations like yours.
-We also regularly publish and maintain [Open Source software](https://github.com/offen), for example [docker-volume-backup](https://github.com/offen/docker-volume-backup).
+As part of [offen.software](https://www.offen.software) I also regularly publish and maintain [Open Source software](https://github.com/offen), for example [docker-volume-backup](https://github.com/offen/docker-volume-backup) or write about topics like [software versioning](https://www.offen.dev/blog/untold-roads-versioning-early-stage-software/) or [technical aspects of data privacy](https://www.offen.dev/blog/privacy-cookies/).

 You can email me at [frederik.ring@posteo.de](frederik.ring@posteo.de).